readyready15728/misc/awakemud-notes.md

 * 'search' at the newsstand north of the Platinum Club for where to practice all decking-related skills to the maximum.
 * 'toggle cyberdoc' to allow player cyberdocs to operate on you.
+* 'leave' vehicles to get out.
+* Rapid Fire Ammunition in SE Seattle sells ... ammunition.
+* The Smith School of Linguistics in SE Seattle has linguasofts and practices languages the old-fashioned way too.
+* A woman in the lobby of Mitsuhama Tower practices Negotiation and Corporate Etiquette.
+* Mr. Jones in the Knight Errant Training Facility offers work.
+* Takashi Takechi in the Knight Errant Training Facility sells guns and ammunition.
+* Techno Geeks in the Knight Center Shopping Mall (ground floor) sells various electronic bits, including commonly used appliances.
+* Cranial Caps in the Knight Center Shopping Mall (ground floor) has offensive trucker hats.
+* Lead Loaders in the Knight Center Shopping Mall (first floor) sells SMGs and Fast and Deadly sells other long guns.
+In fact there are a bunch of long guns on that floor in addition to cyberware, bioware, body armor and ammunition.
+And all kinds of melee weapons.
+* There is an ATM on the first floor of the Knight Center Shopping Mall, near the escalators.
+* A leather rifle strap can be bought at Bolshevik Buffet on the first floor of the Knight Center Shopping Mall.
+* Don't go to floors 5+ in the Knight Center without authorization!
+* Hellhound Bus Lines (SW Seattle) appears to be a popular way to travel to Elven lands.
+* The Seattle Public Library practice various skills, including those related to decking and Police Procedure, and also has Matrix terminals in the study booths on the western side.